oasysgames/oasys-docs/docs/documentation/2-how-does-oasys-work/3-verse-layer/1-1-verse-layer.md

 ### **L2 Sequencer**

 L2 Sequencer is, used by **Sequencer Node** in optimism.
-Roll-up Verse-Layer's transaction uses the sequencer node itself to Hub-Layer.
+Also well known as a `Canonical transfer chain`.
+It roll-up Verse-Layer's transaction uses the sequencer node itself to Hub-Layer.
 The sequencer address is written in the Optimism contract in Hub-Layer, and roll-up can be done only on specifically approved addresses for security.
 L2 Owner must update the approved address on the contract if a key is leaked.

 ### **L2 Proposer**